-On average, listings lease in the $30's per square foot per year.
-The Tysons Corner region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $11 per sqft per year.
-That's a 25% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Tysons Corner submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate rose $32 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Tysons Corner region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Tysons Corner region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 66 listings have come on the market, so you'll want to check back regularly for new listings.
+In the last 90 days, 66 listings have been made available, so you'll want to check back regularly for new listings.
+About 71% of the office spaces in the Tysons Corner are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,230 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are approximately 8 floors.
-Most buildings in this region were built in 1984 and are Class A.
+Even though the median size is 2,960 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this region are approximately 8 stories.
+Most buildings in this area were built in 1984 and are Class A.